data301-2020-winter2/course-project-group_1021/images/README.md

+# Images Folder
+---
-Any external images used in our project will be placed in this folder
+Any *external* images used in our project will be placed in this folder